somkumarsahoo/solitaire_games/README.md

 # algorithms
-Various types of boiler-plate logic codes I have implemented &amp; optimized
+Various types of boiler-plate logic codes I have implemented &amp; optimized time to time